IanCrane6/Lahman-Baseball-Data-Project/README.md

 outcomes rather than full season wins.
 Even strong models achieve only about 60% accuracy at the game level, highlighting how difficult baseball is to predict (Soto Valero, 2016).
 Many studies also rely on limited time periods, older data, or a narrow set of features, which may not reflect modern MLB dynamics (Richards & Guell, 1998; Barry & Hartigan, 1993).
-Instead of predicting games one at a time, we will directly model season-level win totals.
+Instead of predicting games one at a time, we directly model season-level win totals.